HampusWigstedt/L2_module/readme.md

-Launch app in bash terminal: curl -X POST -F
+Launch app in bash terminal

 Test on remote PC - node client.js path/to/your/file.mp4 192.168.1.127 3000